-Because data availability is different for each study reservoir or lake, so will be the testing procedure.
 Upper Campbell Lake Reservoir has the best data availability to test model accuracy.
-Elevation band data was originally collected at this site during the WUP to develop the SVM model and significant changes in shoreline riparian habitat is expected following WUP implementation (Figure 10.2), providing a significant contrast for comparison.
-However, because of the time delay for WUP implementation, a new dataset should be collected to re-establish the baseline state of the riparian plant ecosystems at that site (Figure 10.3).
+Elevation band data was originally collected at this site during the WUP to develop the SVM and significant changes in shoreline riparian habitat is expected following WUP implementation (Figure 10.2), providing a significant contrast for comparison.
+However, because of the time delay for WUP implementation, a new dataset should be collected to re-establish the baseline state of the riparian plant ecosystems at that site.